 Luke 11:28 He replied, “Blessed rather are those who hear the word of God and obey it.”

-•• Do you want to live a blessed life?
+- •• Would you like to be consistently living a blessed life?
 Then I encourage you to live a life of trust in the word of God over and above the so-called wisdom of man.
 Let’s look at some of the multi-faceted benefits you will experience by grounding and building your life on the truths God has revealed in His word, the holy Scriptures that we know as the Bible.

 1 Corinthians 15:2 By this gospel you are saved...